The restaurant intelligence already powering AI dining answers.

 A dedicated pipeline discovers and parses restaurant menus across PDFs, images, embedded widgets, and platform-specific formats.
 Menu data powers dietary scoring, price calibration, dish recommendations, and catches gaps that reviews alone miss.

-Every restaurant is scored on food quality, service speed, noise level, formality, kid-friendliness, cuisine authenticity, value, reservation difficulty, portion size, dietary options, and 27 more dimensions.
+Every restaurant is scored on food quality, service speed, noise level, formality, authenticity, kid-friendliness, value, reservation difficulty, portion size, dietary options, and 27 more dimensions.
 Each score is backed by specific evidence extracted from review text.
+14 key dimensions are available as structured assessments via the API; the rest feed the overall grade and recommendation engine.

 Detect review authenticity